suresh58-n/My-DS-Projects/README.md

-# My-DS-Projects
+# AI Chatbot
-ai chat bot
+A simple ChatGPT-like bot using Python and OpenAI API.